 The Auditing and Assurance Standards Board (AASB) establishes standards for assurance and related services engagements.
-The AASB contributes to the development of International Standards on Auditing (ISAs), which it adopts as Canadian Auditing Standards (CASs), by participating in consultations and activities of the International Auditing and Assurance Standards Board (IAASB) to ensure Canadian entities’ auditing needs are considered.
+We contribute to the development of International Standards on Auditing (ISAs), which we adopt as Canadian Auditing Standards (CASs), by participating in consultations and activities of the International Auditing and Assurance Standards Board (IAASB) to ensure Canadian entities’ auditing needs are considered.

 The general public and stakeholders in the Canadian economy need reliable information to make financial decisions.
-The AASB’s strong and clear auditing, assurance and related services standards raise the credibility of public accountants.
+Our strong and clear auditing, assurance and related services standards raise the credibility of public accountants.

 - public accountants;

 - financial statement preparers;